-- Safety glasses with side shields.
+- ► Safety glasses with side shields

-- Chemical goggles
+- ▶ Chemical goggles

 - Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
-Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
+Medical and first-aid personnel should be trained in

+their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.

-Skin protection

-See Hand protection below

-NOTE:

-- The material may produce skin sensitisation in predisposed individuals.
-Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact. - ▶ Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
+Skin protection See Hand protection below Hands/feet protection NOTE: The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
+Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.

-Hands/feet protection

 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
 Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturiser is recommended.

-Body protection

-See Other protection below

-Other protection

-- Overalls.

-- P.V.C apron.

-- Barrier cream.

-- Skin cleansing cream.

-- ► Eye wash unit.

-Recommended material(s)

-GLOVE SELECTION INDEX

-Glove selection is based on a modified presentation of the:

-"Forsberg Clothing Performance Index".

-The effect(s) of the following substance(s) are taken into account in the computer-generated selection:

-Material СРІ PE/EVAL/PE Α

-\ CPI - Chemwatch Performance Index

-A: Best Selection

-B: Satisfactory; may degrade after 4 hours continuous immersion

-C: Poor to Dangerous Choice for other than short term immersion

-NOTE: As a series of factors will influence the actual performance of the glove, a final selection must be based on detailed observation. -

-\ Where the glove is to be used on a short term, casual or infrequent basis, factors such as "feel" or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
-A qualified practitioner should be consulted.
+Do NOT wear natural rubber (latex gloves).
+Do NOT use skin cream unless necessary and then use only minimum amount.
+I socyanate vapour may be absorbed into skin cream and this increases hazard.
+Body protection See Other protection below Other protection Overalls.
+P.V.C apron.
+Barrier cream.
+Skin cleansing cream.
+Eye wash unit.